 The University’s general degree requirements are discussed here.

-The Master of Science (M.S.) in Applied Sociology has three components and requires the completion of 36 semester credit hours: 12 credit hours of core courses in Applied Sociology and EPPS, 15 credit hours of Applied Sociology guided electives, and 9 credit hours of Economic, Political and Policy Sciences (EPPS) electives.
-Students must achieve at least a 3.0 grade point average in the Applied Sociology core courses and an overall grade point average of 3.0 to graduate.
+Students may select the thesis or non-thesis option.
+The Master of Science (M.S.) in Applied Sociology has three components and requires the completion of 36 semester credit hours.
 Thesis Option

 Course Requirements